Guides for Brides logo

 Sikh Wedding Mehndi

-For the chooda ceremony, the bride’s maternal uncle gifts the bride with a set of red and white bangles that are to be dipped in milk before presenting.
+For the chooda ceremony, the bride's maternal uncle (mama) gifts the bride a set of red and white bangles that are to be dipped in milk before presenting.
 Golden ornaments called Kalires are tied to the bangles.
 It is said that whichever bridesmaid the bride showers with her Kalire will be the one to get married next.

-What is Maiya?
+What is Maiyan?

 What Happens at a Sikh Wedding Ceremony?